 Visit the Design Review web page for information on the design review process and how to obtain a Certificate of Appropriateness.

 (1) Properties must be at least 50 years old and historically designated by one of the following:

-(2) Applicants must be owners of the property or tenants with leases of five or more years
+(2) Applicants must be owner-occupants of the property, owners that do not earn income from the property, or tenants with leases of five or more years.

 (3) Projects must involve physical preservation, restoration or rehabilitation of historic buildings.
 A project can include multiple work items.

-Other costs not listed here may be ineligible.
-Landmark Preservation staff can help you determine if work items are eligible.
+Landmark Preservation staff can also help you determine if work items are eligible.

 (5) Projects must preserve the historic character of the property and meet the Secretary of the Interior's Standards for Rehabilitation.